andyjost/Sprite/docs/source/Quickstart.rst

     >>> for value in curry.eval(goal):
     ...   # your code here; use break to terminate evaluation.

-To partially evaluate a Curry expression, simply discard the iteratable before it is exhaused.
+To partially evaluate an expression, simply discard the iteratable before it is exhaused.

 .. tip::

     When the number of values is known and you wish to capture them all, use an unpacking assignment.
 For example:

-        >>> values, = curry.eval(goal)
+        >>> result, = curry.eval(goal)

-    Note the comma following ``values``.
-This construct completely evaluates the goal, checks that it produces exactly one result, and binds that to ``value``.
+    Note the comma following ``result``.
+This construct completely evaluates the goal, checks that it produced exactly one result, and binds that to ``value``.
 If multiple values are expected, use a comma-separated list:

         >>> a,b = curry.eval(goal_with_two_values)